Bret-ATP/atp_spm_widgets/Strategic Objectives Dashboard Widgets/README.md

 ## 🎯 What You Will See

-- Visual status based on progress
 - Objective-level summaries
 - Key Results nested under each Objective
-- Preview images in the widget picker
+- Progress bars and calculated status
+- Clear visual hierarchy of OKRs
+- Clickable rows that open detailed modal views

 ---

-## 🧠 Notes
+## 🧠 Status Logic

-Status thresholds:
+Status is automatically calculated from progress:

-- 70% and above → On Track
+- ≥ 70% → On Track
 - 40–69% → At Risk
-- Below 40% → Critical
+- < 40% → Critical

 No custom Status field is required.

-Key Results display automatically if they exist.

 ---

+## 🖱️ How to Use

+- Click any Strategic Objective card
+- Click any Key Result row

+This opens a modal where you can:

+- View full entity details
+- Navigate tabs (Description, Key Results, Relations, etc.)
+- Click into related entities
+- Use native navigation inside the modal
+- Close to return instantly to the dashboard

+---

 ## ⚠️ Known Limitations

-- Key Results are loaded separately for each Objective
+- Key Results are loaded per Objective (API-based)
-- Performance may slow in environments with large numbers of Objectives
+- Large data sets may impact performance
+- Modal relies on Targetprocess UI structure (may vary slightly across versions)

 ---

 ## 🔧 Troubleshooting

 ### Widgets do not appear

 - Refresh the page
 - Confirm mashup was saved
 - Confirm placeholder = restui_board

+---

 ### No data showing

 - Confirm OKR Solution is installed
 - Confirm Strategic Objectives exist
+- Confirm user has permission to view data

+---

+### Modal issues

+- Hard refresh (Ctrl+Shift+R / Cmd+Shift+R)
+- Ensure latest mashup code is deployed

+---

+### Scroll issues inside modal

+- Reload the page
+- Ensure no browser extensions interfere with iframe behavior

+---

 ### Preview images not loading

-- Ensure access to GitHub is not blocked
+- Ensure GitHub access is allowed in your environment

 ---

 ## 📁 Repository Structure

 /js → mashup install file
-/img → preview images (used automatically)
+/img → widget preview images

 ---